You have your bird bath ready, but you think it looks boring – it needs some paint!

 If you’re already rearing to go paint your bird bath, hold on a minute!

-Okay so you now know all the best colors you can use to paint your bird bath and which color attracts which type of bird species.
+Congrats – now you know all the best colors you can use to paint your bird bath and which color attracts which type of bird species!

-You also learned a little about how bird color vision works, saw some interesting paint ideas, and safe paints you can use.
+You also learned a little about how bird color vision works, and looked at some exciting paint ideas, and safe paints you can use.

 I hope that this article has been used and that you’ve learned a thing or two from reading this!